sw1sh/QuantumPotatoChips/typst/main.typ

 L_1 = 1/sqrt(1-2p)(bb(I)+sigma_z),
 space space
 L_2 = 1/2sqrt((1-2p)/(p(1-p)(1-2p(1-p)))) space sigma_x.
+$ <eq:Lindblads>
+However, here we have unconventional (negative) opposite damping rates $gamma_1=-gamma_2=1$.
+Additionally, because of the singularity at $p=1/2$ in @eq:Lindblads, damping rates should swap signs to close the trajectory:

 $
-However, here we have unconventional (negative) opposite damping rates $gamma_1=-gamma_2=1$.
+gamma_1=-gamma_2=cases(&1 "if" 0 < p <= 1/2, - &1 "if" 1/2<p<1)
+$

+#figure(
+  image("images/evolution.png", width: 30%),
+  caption: [@code:evolution[Two solutions from @eq:constraint-Wootters define opposite shifts to the initial state $ket(-) plus.minus delta p$, evolving in opposite directions.]]
+) <fig:evolution>

-While this specific evolution may lack an immediate physical interpretation, it is significant that, starting from any point on the boundary of the quantum chip, this evolution guarantees that the quantum state remains confined to the boundary for the entire duration of the process.
+While this specific evolution may lack an immediate physical interpretation, it is significant that, starting from any point on the boundary of the quantum chip, there is a non-conventional dynamical equation, guaranteeing that the quantum state remains pure physical state confined to it.

 = Concluding remarks
 // SIC-POVMs provide a natural way of describing quantum objects in the phase space.
 In this regard, a qubit state can be described by a probability $4$-vector in a $3$-simplex space.
 With proper geometric transformation, $3$-simplex can be projected into a tetrahedron in $bb(R)^3$.
 Quantum states are inside the insphere of the tetrahedron, meaning not all points within the tetrahedron corresponds a quantum state.
 Independently, a particular surface within the tetrahedron can be constructed by product of two independent $1$-simplex as probability space, providing the most minimal (say classical) description of quantum states.
 The part of aforementioned surface within the insphere forms a region we call as a quantum potato chip, which is the only part of the tetrahedron probability space that can be reduced to lower-dimensional probability space.
 This unique feature might provide advantage for these states as potential source for any computation.
 Of course, an important open question would be how any [universal] quantum computation can be reduced to only probabilistic rules, in a classical way, if possible and what new features should be incorporated into this machinary, to reproduce quantum results.
 This is a topics of our future research.

 SIC-POVMs offer an elegant framework for representing qubit states geometrically, using a 4-dimensional probability vector within a 3-simplex.
-Through geometric transformations, this simplex can be projected into a tetrahedron in $bb(R)^3$.
-Crucially, not all points in this tetrahedron represent valid quantum states, with quantum states residing within the insphere of the tetrahedron.
-A specific surface within this space, defined by the product of two 1-simplices, represents quantum states with the most informationally-minimal description.
-The region where this surface intersects the insphere forms the "quantum potato chip," a subset of quantum states of the qubit that can be reduced to a lower-dimensional (classical) probability space.
-This reduction suggests potential computational advantages for these states.
-This suggests an important question: can universal quantum computation be fully described using purely probabilistic (classical) rules?
+Through geometric transformations, this simplex can be projected into a regular tetrahedron in $bb(R)^3$.
+Crucially, not all points in this tetrahedron represent valid qubits, with physical quantum states residing within the insphere of the tetrahedron.
+A specific surface within this space, defined by the product of two 1-simplices, representing uncorrelated pair of binary variables, intersects the insphere forming the "quantum potato chip," a subset of quantum states of the qubit with uncorrelated projective observables.

+This suggests an important question: can universal quantum computation still be achieved after restricting qubits to such states?
 Exploring this question and possible modifications to quantum formalism will be explored in future work.
 The geometric structure of SIC-POVMs suggests that understanding these spaces could unlock new pathways in quantum computing and quantum state representation.

 a model on binary variables; binary variables are mapped into potato chips